ilkp/AnnUtilities/README.md

 # AnnUtilities

-Interface for basic artificial neural network operations.
+Interface for basic artificial neural network operations in C++.

 ### How to use:
 1. Set input layer's output